Key takeaways

 Prepare the bank reconciliation statement

-Build a simple proof for the period, step by step, per bank statement analysis and bank statement purpose and examples:
+Build a simple proof for the period, step by step:

 - Arrive at adjusted bank balance.